exakat/php-static-analysis-tools/README.md

 * [AppChecker](https://npo-echelon.ru/en/solutions/appchecker.php) - static analysis tool for finding bugs, weaknesses and vulnerabilities in source code
 * [Code insight](https://github.com/console-helpers/code-insight) - A tool for analysing other project code bases.
+* [AST Metrics](https://github.com/Halleck45/ast-metrics) - A blazing-fast static code analyzer that help your to identify code that needs to be refactored.
 * [Churn-PHP](https://github.com/bmitch/churn-php.git) - Discover files in need of refactoring.
 * [Composer-Unused](https://github.com/composer-unused/composer-unused.git) - A Composer tool to show unused Composer dependencies by scanning your code.
 * [Eir](https://github.com/Lixody/Eir) - A static vulnerability analysis tool written in C#.